IBC promotes action during Emergency Preparedness Week

 "Weather events that used to happen every 40 years can now happen every six years.
 As a result, homes and business properties are damaged more frequently.
 But property losses are only part of the picture.
 The human toll of extreme weather events is incalculable," says Bill Adams, IBC Vice-President, Western and Pacific.

 In an average year, the Canadian insurance industry pays approximately $1.7 billion in claims due to water damage.
 The flooding in Alberta last June was the costliest natural disaster in Canadian history and resulted in more than $1.7 billion in insured losses for that event alone.
-Hail storms have also had a serious impact in Alberta.
-In 2012, severe storms resulting in $500 million in claimed damages.
-In 2011, storms and hail accounted for another $240 million in damages.

 "The insurance industry is on the front lines when weather disasters strike and understands their impact on Canadians.
 IBC is committed to helping families get the information they need to protect themselves and their property," he adds.